• in each SAH patient, it is necessary to search for the source by examining the arterial circulation

 • sensitivity decreases with aneurysms < 5mm (56%)

-• MRA is a suitable method for screening and follow-up (but compared to CTA and DSA, MRA is less sensitive for the detection of small changes in aneurysm size)
+• MRA is a suitable method for screening and follow-up (though, compared to CTA and DSA, MRA is less sensitive for detecting subtle changes in aneurysm size)

-• MRI + MRA can detect thrombosed aneurysms that DSA may miss and can help to assess the extent of thrombosis)
+• MRI + MRA can identify thrombosed aneurysms that DSA may miss and can help to assess the extent of thrombosis)

 Aneurysm of the intracranial ICA segment